swisnl/jQuery-contextMenu/documentation/docs.md

 ### appendTo

-Specifies the selctor string or DOMElement the generated menu is to be appended to.
+Specifies the selector string or DOMElement the generated menu is to be appended to.

 `appendTo`: `string` or `DOMElement` default: `document.body`